All massages are customized to fit your body's needs! Same day appointments are available Call 208 375-6272 to book you appointment!

 ~ Hot stone

 * Our time together is important.
-Unless there is an emergency we request that you cancel your appointment 24 hours in advance or pay the missed appointment fee in full.
+Unless there is an emergency we request that you cancel your appointment 24 hours in advance if you cannot attend or pay the missed appointment fee in full before making your next appointment.
 Thank you!

 Boise Therapeutic Massage Center is no longer billing insurance for massage therapy.
-You may request a detailed reciept to submit to your insurance company for reimbursement.
+You may request a detailed receipt to submit to your insurance company for reimbursement.

 (We require 24 hr. cancellation for all appointments.
 Thank you.)